 Visiting Washington D.C. can be a very exciting and fun experience.
 The Smithsonian museums are favorites for parents and children of all ages (and parents have free admission).
 The National Air & Space Museum (Independence Avenue at 4th Street) offers the largest collection of air and spacecraft in the world.
+This article highlights Washington DC – steeped in history.

 Preferred locations are the original 1903 Wright Flyer, the Spirit of Saint Louis, touching the command module of Apollo 11, and a sample of lunar rock.
 The shows at the planetarium and the IMAX theater are rivaling any blockbuster movie or theater show.